-We're delighted to present an extract from A Ghost in the Throat (published by Tramp Press), the new book from writer and poet Doireann Ní Ghríofa.
+We're delighted to present an extract from A Ghost in the Throat (published by Tramp Press), the award-winning book from writer and poet Doireann Ní Ghríofa, now in paperback.

 Embracing elements of autofiction, essay, scholarship, sleuthing, and literary translation, A Ghost in the Throat finds the 18th-century poet Eibhlín Dubh Ní Chonaill haunting the life of a contemporary young mother, prompting her to turn detective...

 The gesture of pinching clothes to the line requires my arms to reach skywards, to where clouds gush by, a flood suspended in layers of silvers and greys.
 I could be underwater, now; I could be breathing liquid, looking up to a Beyond that exists on the other side of the swell that hovers overhead.
 Call it a cloud.